AstralNetwork/astralnetwork-nblx-bot/README.md

 Also I highly suggest that you turn on Auto Save, hop on VSC, Go to File, scroll down and click on Autosave.
 Open config.json and add the tokens, cookies and prefix yourself.
 Run `npm start` or `node .` on your terminal (In Visual Studio Code).
 *Voila!* Bot is running.
-Though you need a hosting to make it go online 24/7, I suggest Heroku
+Though you need a hosting to make it go online 24/7, I personally suggest Heroku.
+Have fun!